abhishekayu/webSecure-storage/README.md

 **Mandatory Parameters:** The key and data parameters are mandatory for item storage.

 **Passcode Requirement:** If you haven't set the passcode using `setPasscode`, you must provide it when storing an item.
 However, if you've set it using `setPasscode` then you don't need to provide it again.
-Similarly, if the HMAC key is your passcode by default, you don't need to pass it separately however if you want to set your own HMAC key for each item then you have to pass it here
+Similarly, if the HMAC key is your passcode by default, you don't need to pass it separately however if you want to set your own HMAC key for each item then you have to pass it.

 ## More Optional Parameters: